Legionella Risk Assessments

 About the service

 During our assessment, we will conduct in-depth surveys around the building, ensuring any and all potential risks of Legionella are minimised and removed.
 We will also advise on the best measures to take in the future.
+Our assessment checks environments where Legionella could thrive, particularly in water systems that are ideal breeding grounds for these harmful bacteria.

 What's included?